 Be aware that if your data files do not agree with mine, then you may get

 different results.
 Even if the files agree, but your stocks have been adjusted for dividends and mine have not, our results may be different.

-Signal changes are announced daily on the website at the home page (upper left, above the phrase
+Signal changes are announced daily on the website on the home page (upper left, above the phrase

-Weekly Updates: (date) as "Market outlook:...", on pages that show the boxes at page top, right, under "Test Portfolios and CPI"
+Weekly Updates (below): [date] as "Mkt outlook:" (see figure), on pages that show the boxes at page top, right, under "Test Portfolios and CPI"

-as "CPI:...", and in the daily RSS feed.
+as "CPI:..." (see the top, right of this page), and in the daily RSS feed.
 You can sign up for that on this page (see upper left, "Subscribe to RSS feeds").

 The blue picture above shows the location of the indicator status on